 Gum Contouring – The Process

-At first, a mild local anesthetic is used in order to numb your gums. your dentist would use a special pen to mark the new gum line.
+At first, a mild local anaesthetic is used in order to numb your gums.
+Your dentist in Richardson would use a special pen to mark the new gum line.
 The very second step itself involves the exact purpose of the entire process.
-That is, if you are intending at a ‘crown lengthening’ procedure, then the excess gum area is trimmed away.
-Initially this was done using a scalpel.
+That is, if you intend a ‘crown lengthening’ procedure, then the excess gum area is trimmed away.
+Initially, this was done using a scalpel.
 Today, modern dentistry prefers the use of a laser.

 Need For A Gum Contouring